8 Ways to Make Your Home More Green – Griggs Homes

 8. Choose a Low-Flow Shower Head

-It is widely recognised that showers can save more energy than baths as they lose less water; however, this will of course depend on the type of shower as well as the time spent in the shower.
+It is widely recognised that showers can save more energy than baths as they lose less water and save on water bills; however, this will of course depend on the type of shower as well as the time spent in the shower.

 A low-flow shower head will help to save energy in the home and waste less water.
 Additionally, it is advised not to spend longer than ten minutes in the shower in order to prevent excess water waste.